-- Type 1: RSX Final Engineering Design Plans to Replace or Retrofit a RSX Deliver final stamped ready-for-construction engineering plans, spec sheets, bid documents and completed application materials for all required environmental permits to replace or retrofit a RSX (e.g., grade controls, baffles, weirs, and other support structures) at a site that is the location of herring or eel habitat, or an aquatic barrier. - Type 2: RSX Replacement and Retrofit Projects Replace or retrofit a RSX (e.g., grade controls, baffles, weirs, and other support structures) at a site that is the location of herring or eel habitat, or an aquatic barrier.
+- Type 1: Design Plan to Replace or Retrofit a RSX Deliver final plans, spec sheets, bid documents and prepare materials for a complete environmental permit application to replace or retrofit a RSX (e.g., grade controls, baffles, weirs, and other support structures) at a site that is the location of herring or eel habitat, or an aquatic barrier. - Type 2: RSX Replacement and Retrofit Projects Replace or retrofit a RSX (e.g., grade controls, baffles, weirs, and other support structures) at a site that is the location of herring or eel habitat, or an aquatic barrier.